Richard Dehmel: Life

 Dehmel was a champion of the rights of workers.
-However, despite his record of fighting conservatives, Dehmel joined the many patriotic and pro-war German intellectuals who inveighed the masses to support the German Empire after the outbreak of the First World War in 1914.
+However, despite his record of fighting conservatives, Dehmel joined the many patriotic and pro-war German intellectuals who inveighed the masses to support the German Empire after the outbreak of the First World War in 1914, signing the Manifesto of the Ninety-Three.
 Fifty-one at the time, Dehmel volunteered in 1914 and served until 1916, when he was wounded.
 He called on the Germans to keep fighting right until 1918.
 Dehmel died in 1920 in Blankenese from the after-effects of an injury sustained during the war.

 Literary work

 Dehmel is considered one of the foremost German poets of the pre-World War I era.
 His poems are finished in form and use numerous metrical patterns.
 They were set to music by composers such as Richard Strauss (who met his principal librettist Hugo von Hofmannsthal at Dehmel's house), Max Reger, Alexander von Zemlinsky, Arnold Schoenberg, Luise Schulze-Berghof, Oskar Fried, Alma Mahler, Anton Webern, Ignatz Waghalter, Carl Orff, and Kurt Weill, or they inspired them to write music.
 Dehmel's main theme was "love and sex (Eros)", which he framed as a power to break away from middle-class values and fetters.

 In particular, his poem "Verklärte Nacht" (see that article for the poem) was set by Schoenberg in two versions and has been often performed.